Axway/unified-catalog-migration/README.md

 ## Usage

-Migrating all catalog item links to an environment:
+Migrating all catalog item linked to an environment:

 ```bash
 ./migrateUnifiedCatalog.sh